neo3587/dupmn/README.md

 # Duplicate MasterNode (dupmn)

-A script to easily create and manage multiple masternodes of the same coin in the same VPS, initially made for BCARD, can be adapted for almost any other coin.
+A script to easily create and manage multiple masternodes of the same coin in the same VPS, can be easily adapted for almost any other coin by creating a [profile](#profile-creation).

 *Note: For any technical question not resolved in this readme, check <a href="https://github.com/neo3587/dupmn/wiki/FAQs">the FAQ</a>.*